GamlinUK/ClansLite/README.md

 `clanslite.bypass.pvp` is the permission node to allow a player to bypass the friendly fire protections.

+`clanslite.maxclansize.group1` is the permission node to allow only group 1 size of clan.

+`clanslite.maxclansize.group2` is the permission node to allow only group 2 size of clan.

+`clanslite.maxclansize.group3` is the permission node to allow only group 3 size of clan.

+`clanslite.maxclansize.group4` is the permission node to allow only group 4 size of clan.

+`clanslite.maxclansize.group5` is the permission node to allow only group 5 size of clan.

+`clanslite.maxclansize.group6` is the permission node to allow only group 6 size of clan.

 ## Config
 The max clan size (by default is 8), can be managed in the `plugins/ClansLite/config.yml` file.